Toddses/capify-press/README.md

 * Ruby >= 1.9.3

-More information on Ruby installation.

-~~Make sure you have Ruby installed.
-[RVM](https://rvm.io/) is a good option for managing Ruby and Rubygems.
+[RVM](https://rvm.io/) is a good option for managing Ruby and Gems.
 [Git](http://git-scm.com/) is also required.
-You must have already installed your ssh keys into your remote repository and the environments you'll be deploying to.~~
+You must have already installed your ssh keys into your remote repository and the environments you'll be deploying to.

 ## Installation